jollivetc/devoxxfr2017/README.md

 # devoxxfr2017
-Slide from Devoxx France 2017 conférence : "une application qui voit, entend et répond"
+Slide from Devoxx France 2017 conference : "une application qui voit, entend et répond"

+You can view the slides at : https://jollivetc.github.io/devoxxfr2017/#/

 The presentation was done with Mickael Debonnaire https://github.com/mdebonnaire